• Skip to primary navigation

 Raw ingredients in small glass bowls and ramekins full of raw steak, cut vegetables and ingredients to make stir fry sauce.

-How to Make this Korean Beef Recipe
+How to Make Korean Beef Stir Fry

 1. Cook the beef.
 Slice beef into thin strips.
 In a large skillet over medium high heat, add the avocado oil.
 Once hot, add the beef and cook for about 1 minute, breaking up any clumps with a spoon.
 Be sure not to overcrowd the skillet, cooking the beef in two batches if necessary.